slaaskhq/jobs/_posts/2016-04-14-senior-full-stack-web-developer.markdown

 - are motivated by the project itself,
 - have an entrepreneurial spirit
 - are looking for a more stimulating and constantly changing work environment
-- love hats ; ) that is, thrive in a flexible working environment prone to sudden and frequent shifts in responsibility
+- love hats :wink: that is, thrive in a flexible working environment prone to sudden and frequent shifts in responsibility
 - can hold your own in the English language*

 *Due to our international customer base, English will definitely come in handy :wink: